johnprovazek/hiithelpers/README.md

 ## Bugs & Improvements

 - Current images in the application are placeholders.
 Need to film and create frames for the trainers with [EbSynth](https://www.youtube.com/watch?v=tq_KOmXyVDo&ab_channel=JoelHaver).
-- Add sounds for each trainer.
+- Consider adding logic to keep trainer sounds from playing over each other.
-- Remove Shaq and add Chewbacca.
-- Balance the volume on all the applications sounds.
 - Investigate why the application has issues moving the window while the frames are loading.
 - Investigate a way to load the frames in parallel while the application is running.
+- Investigate if there is a way to get this application to not show up as a security risk on browsers and operating systems.
 - The countdown_loop function counting is off by milliseconds for each exercise.
-- Use a linter and a style guide.